- Home

 Look Good Feel Better is a national program that helps people manage the appearance-related effects of cancer treatment.
 Workshops are run for men, women and teenagers.
 For information about services in your area, call 1800 650 960.

-I had skin cancer removed from my left forearm, followed by a skin graft, with the donor area from inside the upper part of the same arm.
-I now have a large ‘indent’ from the removal of the cancer and a large scar at the donor site.
-I did not expect the amount of pain and appearance changes.
+I had skin cancer removed from my arm followed by a skin graft from the same arm.
+I have a large ‘indent’ from the removal of the cancer and a large scar at the donor site.
+I didn’t expect the amount of pain and appearance changes.

 David